textileio/android-textile/README.md

 ![Platform](https://img.shields.io/badge/platform-android-lightgrey.svg?style=popout-square)
 ![Bintray](https://img.shields.io/badge/dynamic/json.svg?label=latest&query=name&style=flat-square&url=https%3A%2F%2Fapi.bintray.com%2Fpackages%2Ftextile%2Fmaven%2Ftextile%2Fversions%2F_latest)

+---
+**Deprecation Warning**

+Textile Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-textile-threads repo](https://github.com/textileio/go-textile-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).

+Until Threads v2 release and integration into the Android SDK, this repo should be used for experimental purposes only.
+---

 > Textile provides encrypted, recoverable, schema-based, and cross-application data storage built on IPFS and libp2p.
 We like to think of it as a decentralized data wallet with built-in protocols for sharing and recovery, or more simply, an open and programmable iCloud.

 ## Table of Contents